badjr/Mass-Java-Runner/README.md

 From the command line, type `massjavarunner.sh [ stdinFiles ]`

 `stdinFiles`: One or more input files that would be supplied to the Java programs as stdin.

+##Disclaimer

+It's not bug free.
+Some bugs that I know of:

+* It will hang if there's a Java file that has an infinite loop
+* If a Java file declares multiple `Scanner`s with `System.in` as the argument, it won't be able to compile it.